5 . Distress Wood with Scraper technique

 The key is to scrape the paint when the paint has formed a “skin” but the surface is still a bit tacky to the touch.

-This technique to distress wood creates an elegant aged farmhouse look.
+This technique to distress wood creates an elegant and soft aged wood look perfect for farmhouse style.
 It works best on pieces of raw wood.